 • Mentor/apprentice with LAG faculty

-Once the Liberal Arts Gateway Committee has been established in the individual discipline, Level 1 fellowships will revert to Model 1 in individual disciplines (see above).
+Once the LAG Committee has been established in the individual discipline, level one fellowships will revert to model one in individual disciplines (see above).

 Stipend: $400/semester

-To learn more about and apply for a Level 1 Fellowship in your individual discipline, visit the Liberal Arts Gateway page.
+To learn more about and apply for a level one fellowship in your individual discipline, visit the LAG page.

-Successful completion of level 1 establishes eligibility for level 2 fellowship (Application Required).
+Successful completion of level one establishes eligibility for level two fellowship (application required).

 Faculty Fellowship

-LAG Faculty serve in the role of Community of Practice facilitators for cohorts of LAG faculty.
-In lieu of the facilitator role, Level 2 fellows also have the option of taking on special projects that may include conducting research within their teaching practice that leads to course enhancements, developing training modules, writing grant proposals, etc.
+LAG faculty serve in the role of Community of Practice facilitators for cohorts of LAG faculty.
+In lieu of the facilitator role, level two fellows also have the option of taking on special projects that may include conducting research within their teaching practice that leads to course enhancements, developing training modules, writing grant proposals, etc.

-Prerequisites: Successful completion of a Level 1 fellowship.
+Prerequisites: Successful completion of a level one fellowship.

 Deliverables include